My Lovely Journey

-My Lovely Journey is a 2025 South Korean weekend drama series produced by Big Ocean ENM for Channel A. Based on Mahiro Harada's Japanese novel Welcome Back, Traveler, it stars Gong Seung-yeon, Yoo Jun-sang, Kim Jae-young, Hong Soo-hyun, and Oh Hyun-joong.
-It aired on Channel A from August 2, to August 2025, every Saturday and Sunday at 21:20 (KST).
+My Lovely Journey is a 2025 South Korean weekend drama series produced by Big Ocean ENM for Channel A. Based on Maha Harada's Japanese novel Welcome Back, Traveler, it stars Gong Seung-yeon, Yoo Jun-sang, Kim Jae-young, Hong Soo-hyun, and Oh Hyun-joong.
+It aired on Channel A from August 2, to August 31 2025, every Saturday and Sunday at 21:20 (KST).

 Synopsis

 Kang Yeo-reum, a former idol-turned-travel journalist, rediscovers meaning and personal growth by arranging transformative journeys for others.